In England there are shortages of specialists at both secondary and primary levels; for example:

 We are calling on the Government to increase the supply of specialists.
 For secondary, that means increasing the numbers of teachers who have a chemistry degree, relevant professional experience or have had intensive subject-specific training.
 For primary, science specialists are those with at least one science A Level, or relevant training.

-More detail on the facts behind specialist teaching is available in our report: Inspiring, engaging and expert: the formula for world-class science and chemistry education.
+More detail on the facts behind specialist teaching is available in the following report.

 Help us convince the Government to take action by writing to your local MP.
-Download our campaign briefing, which outlines key facts on the issue Write to your MP
+Download our Campaign briefing, which outlines key facts on the issue